jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/pso/pso.rst

 * Problem description

-    * What is symbolic regression?
+    * What is the point of the test problems?
-    * If applicable, what is the typed problem?
+    * If applicable, what are multi-objective problems?

 * Algorithm description

-    * How was GP implemented?
+    * How was PSO implemented?

         * Can someone follow the description to recreate your work?